 Cysts that grow in your salivary glands can cause:

-- yellow mucus drainage upon bursting
+- yellow mucus that drains upon bursting

 - difficulty eating

-- trouble speaking
+- difficulty speaking

 - difficulty swallowing

 Viral infections in the salivary glands, such as mumps, can

 - swelling on both sides of the face

 - tooth decay